tobek/headsoak/notes.md

     - ask password for viewing private notes - default on
     - ask password for programmatic notes - default off
     - report anonymous statistics - default on (nicer name)
+    - hidden user - default off. when on, other nutmeg users can't search for you by email or username in order to share things with you must... what? share something with them? what if you don't want to? "friend" them?
 - debounce textarea editing?
 - highlight and scroll to matched query in search results
 - private note/tags improvements